-Now, various factors, such as the rapid rise in interest rates, concerns about a global economic slowdown and the trailing impacts of the pandemic (e.g., work from home and increasing vacancies in urban centers and elsewhere), have combined to put considerable pressure on the U.S. real estate industry.
-This combined pressure creates challenges for the industry that require readily available capital sources if the industry is to meet and overcome these challenges.
+Today, the rapid rise in interest rates, concerns about a global economic slowdown and the trailing impacts of the pandemic (e.g., work from home and increasing vacancies in urban centers and elsewhere), are putting considerable pressure on the U.S. real estate industry.
 The proposed look-through rule, if not swiftly withdrawn, would only add to the pressure, restricting access to an important source of capital by making U.S. real estate a less attractive investment for foreign investors, thereby extending the challenges for the industry itself.
 Treasury's proposed look-through rule is not an enforcement of the law but a retroactive rewriting of the law that should be withdrawn.
 We respectfully request that Members of Congress convey to the Treasury Secretary and IRS Commissioner that the proposed FIRPTA look-through rule would undermine agreed-upon tax laws and policies in a manner that deviates from Congressional intent and threatens U.S. economic stability and growth.